 If you are going to use vinegar and baking soda, then that is the way you should be doing it.

 However, a lot of the online gurus don’t give you this information.
-They tend to follow the flow of everyone else’s advice and refuse to do any practical research of their own.
+Instead, they tend to follow the flow of everyone else’s advice and refuse to do any practical research of their own.

 (Basic schoolboy science).